 But as you know, all the money in the world can’t change the fact that your pet’s body will not be able to keep up with its soul forever.
 And that one day, you’re going to have to say goodbye.

-And if you’re here, then you know that saying goodbye to a pet is absolutely devastating, and nothing can prepare you for it.
+And if you’re here, then you know that saying goodbye to a pet is absolutely devastating, and nothing can prepare you for the overwhelming emotions that come with this kind of loss.

 My Experience With Pet Loss